 As we enter the peak of summer and temperatures begin to soar, driving can become a bit of an annoyance, or in the worst cases hazardous as our vehicles turn into portable ovens.
-Driving in extreme heat can pose significant challenges and risks, but by taking a few simple precautions we can ensure your safety and comfort is optimal this summer.
+Driving in extreme heat can pose significant challenges and risks, all the more when you manage a fleet of vehicles, but by taking a few simple precautions we can ensure your safety and comfort is optimal this summer.

 Here are some simple tips to stay cool and safe on the roads this season.

 It is extremely important to keep hydrated, especially on longer drives.
 Always bring a bottle of water before heading out.

 Slip Slop Slap

 Put on some sunscreen before heading out, especially on areas of your body that are exposed to the sun while your driving.
 ‘Drivers’ arm’ in particular, will be exposed for the majority of the drive and can be quite damaging for those who do not have window tinting or have the window down.